 1/2 cup raw pumpkin seeds

 1/4 cup raw hemp seeds*

 2 tablespoons extra-light tasting olive oil

 1/2 cup sweetened dried cranberries (optional, or as tolerated)

 Your favorite lactose-free or non-dairy milk

 - Preheat oven to 325 degrees F.

 - Toss together the oats, almonds, pumpkin seeds, sunflower seeds and hemp seeds in a large bowl.

 - In a small bowl, whisk together the maple syrup and olive oil.
 Stir evenly into the oat mixture.

-- Spread mixture out on a large, ungreased, rimmed baking sheet.
-Bake 35 to 40 minutes, stirring every 15 minutes, until muesli is golden brown.
+- Spread mixture out on a large, ungreased, non-stick rimmed baking sheet.
+Bake 35 to 40 minutes, stirring several times, until muesli is golden brown.
 Let cool completely.

 - Sprinkle with the sweetened dried cranberries and mix.
 Transfer to an air-tight container.

-- To make a single serving of overnight muesli, combine 3/4 cup muesli with 1/2 cup milk in a bowl.
+- To make two low-FODMAP servings of overnight muesli, combine 2/3 cup muesli with 1/2 cup milk in a bowl.
 Cover and refrigerate overnight.
 Lightly stir before enjoying the next morning.

 - To make larger servings of overnight muesli, the amount of milk you will want to use is about 30% less than the amount of muesli.
-For example, to make four servings, use 3 cups muesli and 2 cups milk.
+For example, use 3 cups muesli and 2 cups milk.

 **Serving size update 01/12/16.